 Beef Cattle

-Spring Valley Ranch has been raising high quality Black & Red Angus and SimAngus cattle since their reintroduction in 2008.
-Over the course of the ranch's history it was home to 300 head of mother cows in its hey-day.
-Today, the beef herd is a collection of home raised, locally grown and outside cattle from South Dakota, Idaho, and Nebraska.
+Spring Valley Ranch has been raising high quality commercial Black & Red Angus & SimAngus cows and registered Simmental & Charolais bulls in our breeding program since their reintroduction in 2008.
+Over the course of the ranch's history, it was home to 300 head of mother cows in its hey-day.
+Today, the beef herd is a collection of home raised, locally grown and outside cattle from South Dakota, Idaho, Nebraska and Kansas.

 This is a great association that has a presence of approximately 10,000 membership which collectively provides Iowa cattle producers a voice on different levels of legislative platforms as well as education opportunities.